cockroachdb/docs/cockroachcloud/user-authorization.md

 docs_area: manage
 ---

-{{ site.data.products.db }} has a two-level authorization model: users have permissions within organizations, and on specific clusters within organizations.
+{{ site.data.products.db }} has a two-level authorization model: users have permissions within organizations, and on specific database clusters within organizations.

-Before proceding, it is suggested to review this authorization model, which is detailed in full here: [Authorization in {{ site.data.products.db }}](authorization.html)
+Before proceding, it is recommended to review the {{ site.data.products.db }} authorization model, which is detailed in full here: [Authorization in {{ site.data.products.db }}](authorization.html)

 This page documents procedures for managing the life cycle of CockroachDB Cloud users and roles, including: